Now Reading

 Chukar and Grey (Hungarian) Partridge Hunting in Washington

-Chukar can be found in the rocky canyons and breaks along the Columbia River in central Washington and along the Snake River in eastern Washington.
-Hungarian partridges can be found in similar areas, though they are typically found in the flatter, agricultural areas of these same locations.
+Chukar hunting can be found in the rocky canyons and breaks along the Columbia River in central Washington and along the Snake River in eastern Washington.
+Hungarian partridge hunting can be found in similar areas, though they are typically found in the flatter, agricultural areas of these same locations.
 Look for wheat fields if you are targeting Huns.
 Be prepared to walk and climb if you are pursuing either of these birds.

 Pheasants Forever